wlw-benjaminbraendli/Zorin-preseed/README.md

 # Zorin-preseed
 This Repository has every file, which is needed to make a preseeded installation of the Zorin OS 15

-Every file in the directory "files" is copied to the targetsystem after a successfull installation of the OS.
-The directory is located in the "/home/" directory of the final system.
+##Directory "files"
+The Directory will be copied to the */home/* directory on the target system.
+This could be used to make chages on the target system after the installation.

+##File "ks.preseed"
-The file "ks.preseed" has the commands for ubiquity to install the system unattended.
+This file gives the commands to ubiquity for the preseeded installation.
 The most of the commands are read from a installed system and saved in the file.
 At the end of the file are the personalised commands.

+##File "er.preseed"
-The file "er.preseed" is the same, only one command is additional.
+This file is nearly identical to the file *ks.preseed*, ther is only one additional command.
 The command excecute the bash-script "erase.sh".
-This script clean every found storagge, except the installmedium.
+It is excecutet bevor the partioning.

+##File "erase.sh"
-The file "erase.sh" is a bashscript excecuted from the er.preseed installation.
-It search for storagge and start for every of these the file "hpdarm.sh".
-The last storage will be excluded of the cleaning, because ist is the installdevice.
+This file is a bashscript, which search for storagedevices an excecute the *hpdarm.sh* for every of them.
+Only the last device is excluded, because this is mostly the installmedium.

+###File "hpdarm.sh"
-The file "hpdarm.sh" is a bashscript, which clean a storagedevice.
-It tries to use the hpdarm software.
-If it fails, every bit of the storage will be overwritten with a random number.
+This File is a bashscript, which erase a storagedevice.
+It use *hpdarm*, if it fails, it use *dd* to overwrite the device with random numbers.

+##File "menuentries.cfg"
-The file "menuentries.cfg" could be found in the directory "isolinux" and manage the bootmenue for legacy boot.
+This file is found in the directory *isolinux" of the original image.
+It is used to generate the bootmenue for the legacy boot.

+##File "loopback.cfg"
-The file "loopback.cfg" could be found in the directory "boot/grub" and manage the bootmenue for EFI boot.
+This file is found in the directory *boot/grub* of the original image.
+It is used to generate the bootmenue for the EFI boot.